 Streaming with HLS

 Developers can start live streaming sessions with HLS (HTTP Live Streaming) with Daily.
-HLS is a multi-bitrate adaptive streaming protocol.
+HLS is a multi-bitrate network adaptive streaming protocol.
 It means that the audience watching your stream receives fair-quality video playback over a cellular network while also supporting the best-quality playback on a high-speed connection.
 The downside is latency; there is roughly a 12-to-20 second delay between what is happening "live".
 If you are hosting your own streams and want control on where that video output is stored on the Internet, then this guide to HLS is for you.

 If you want your audience to watch your streams on Twitch, YouTube, and other providers, then you'll want to take advantage of Daily's RTMP support.